 A special shoutout is also in order for the following ski resorts that are typically open later than the average mountain (closing dates are projected and subject to change):

-- With a still TBA closing date, Mt.
-Hood Meadows in Oregon will typically run into at least the beginning to middle of May.
+- With a projected closing date of May 22, 2022, Mt.
+Hood Meadows in Oregon typically runs into at least the beginning to middle of May.

-- Beartooth Basin is as remote as it gets in Montana and doesn’t even open until summer.
+- Bear Tooth Basin in Montana and doesn’t even open until summer.
 It lies at the border of Montana and Wyoming and was established in the 1960s by Pepi Gramshammer, Anderl Molterer and Eric Sailer as a summer race training site.
 There is no lodge or warming hut, so be prepared.